akauppi/mp/web/README.md

 <small>`|*|`: It stays the same for each launch, but varies over separate launches.</small>

+### Alternatively

+A parallel approach is forwarding the VM's `localhost` to the host.
+Unfortunately, Multipass doesn't have built-in port forwarding and this requires you to keep a terminal open.
+See [`../tools/port-fwd.sh`](../tools/port-fwd.sh) for ideas...

 ## Using: installing a CLI

 >Note: For Cloudflare, it's better to use App tokens.
 See [`../web+cf/`](../web+cf/README.md).